 What is TikTok?

-TikTok is the growing social media for short-form video, with over 1 billion monthly active users.
+TikTok is a growing social media platform for short-form video, with over 1 billion monthly active users.
 This platform is infamous for entertaining video content that is not so serious.
 Unlike on other social media platforms where videos are precisely and prolonged produced, short and viral content performs better on TikTok.

 TikTok’s focus on community and sharing enables marketers to engage with customers while showcasing items in action.
 These videos perfectly integrate entertainment value with education, thanks to quick edits, voice-overs, and in-app music.
 This not only allows businesses to showcase their products but also allows their brand voice to shine.